sisques-labs/project-starter/apps/api/src/generic/users/README.md

 ## Overview

-The Users Module provides a complete solution for managing users in a multi-tenant SaaS application.
+The Users Module provides a complete solution for managing users in the application.
 It handles user creation, updates, deletion, role management, and status tracking.

 ### Features